kaczmarj/HIPPO/README.md

 ## Prepare your data for ABMIL

-For attention-based multiple instance learning, first separate your whole slide images into smaller, non-overlapping patches.
+First separate your whole slide images into smaller, non-overlapping patches.
 The CLAM toolkit is one popular way to do this.
 After you have patch coordinates, you will have to encode those patches with a pre-trained model.
 There are countless options to choose from, but I would opt for a recent foundation model trained on a large and diverse set of histopathology images.
-Keep track of the
+Keep track of the patch coordinates and the patch features.
+This will be useful for downstream HIPPO experiments and visualizing attention maps.

+## Train the ABMIL model

+We provide a trainin script for classification models at https://huggingface.co/kaczmarj/metastasis-abmil-128um-uni/blob/main/train_classification.py.
+Alternatively, trained a model with [CLAM](https://github.com/mahmoodlab/CLAM) or another toolkit.
+HIPPO can work with any weakly-supervised model that accepts a bag of patches and returns a specimen-level output.

 # Examples